shubhkapoor/Hotel-Management-System/README.md

 # Hotel-Management-System

+The project, Hotel Management System is a desktop-based GUI application that allows the hotel manager to handle all hotel activities.
+Interactive GUI and the ability to manage various rooms, employees, drivers and customers make this system very flexible and convenient.
 The application of the Hotel Management System bears the following functions to use by the Administrator:

 1. Add a new Room
 2. Add an Employee